 Conflict of interest: Funding for TRYTON was provided by Tryton Medical, Inc. Philippe Généreux: Speaker fees for Abbott Vascular, consultant for Cardiovascular Systems Inc. Maciej Lesiak: Speaker and consultancy from Abbott Vascular, Boston Scientific, Biotronik, B Braun, and Astra Zeneca.
-Indulis Kumsars: Speakers fees from Astra Zeneca, Tryton Medical, Inc. D. Christopher Metzger: Consultant for Abbott Vascular, Cordis, IDEV, Medtronic, and Volcano.
-Side Branch Stent (Tryton Medical Inc., Durham, North Carolina), a dedicated bifurcation bare metal stent designed to secure and treat the bifurcation SB, to SB balloon angioplasty only (provisional stenting) for the treatment of de novo true bifurcation lesions [14].
-Despite a lower postprocedural and 9-month follow-up percent diameter stenosis (%DS) of the SB, the Tryton Side Branch Stent failed to meet the non-inferiority margins for the primary end point of target vessel failure (TVF; composite of cardiac death, myocardial infarction [MI], and target vessel [main or SB] revascularization).
-This was due primarily to an excess of small (>3× CK-MB elevation) peri-procedural MIs.
-One of the reasons for these results might have been the enrollment of a large proportion (59%) of patients with SBs less
+Indulis Kumsars: Speakers fees from Astra Zeneca, Tryton Medical, Inc. D. Christopher Metzger: Consultant for Abbott Vascular, Cordis, IDEV, Medtronic, and Volcano. meet the non-inferiority margins for the primary end point of target vessel failure (TVF; composite of cardiac death, myocardial infarction [MI], and target vessel [main or SB] revascularization).
+This was due primarily to an excess of small ($>3 \times$ CK-MB elevation) peri-procedural MIs.
+One of the reasons for these results might have been the enrollment of a large proportion (59%) of patients with SBs less than 2.25 mm by quantitative coronary angiography (QCA), which is equivalent to approximately 2.5 mm by visual assessment, and are inappropriately small for a stent mounted on a 2.5 mm or larger balloon catheter (SB region).
+Therefore, we sought to study the impact of SB vessel diameter on these results.